bit-cloner/ecrcp/Readme.md

 ```
 ### How is this useful

 Imagine there are a number of public images that your container runtime/ orichestration systems rely on.
-Getting a copy of these images into a local container repository can be tedious and manual to
+Getting a copy of these images into a local container repository can be tedious and manual.
+you need to
-do a docker pull , create a repository in AWS ECR, Tag it apporpriately and push it to target repository.
-Using this tool you can do it from a single terminal all of the above steps or you can
-use it in a script to do the same.
+1. Do a docker pull
+2. Create a repository in AWS ECR
+3. Tag it apporpriately
+4. Push it to target repository
+Using this tool you can do it from a single terminal all of the above steps or you can use it in a script to do the same.